expyriment/expyriment/documentation/sphinx/Defaults.rst

 expyriment.control.defaults_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The default settings of the control submodule is special, since it clusters
+The default settings of the control package is special, since it clusters
-together several settings from other submodules which are important for
+together several settings from other packages which are important for
 experimental control in one central place.
 The settings here have preceedance!

 expyriment.design.defaults_